geoschem/geos-chem-shared-docs/supplemental-guides/debug-guide.rst

 ====================================

-If your :program:`GEOS-Chem` simulation stopped with an error, but you cannot tell where, turn on the the :code:`debug_printout` option.
+If your :program:`GEOS-Chem` simulation stopped with an error, but you cannot tell where, turn on the the :code:`Verbose` option.
 This is found in the **Simulation Settings** section of :file:`geoschem_config.yml`: